lfoppiano/supercon2/docs/guidelines/guidelines.md

 ## Rules

-There are two types that a curator can do when checking the data:
+There are two types of actions that a curator can do when checking the data:

 1. data reporting or flagging
 2. data correction